itsowaisnoor/vanilla-js-css-projects-for-beginners/README.md

-# Simple Vanilla JS Projects For Beginners
+# Simple Vanilla JS & CSS Projects For Beginners

 In the Repo you will find simple project like Loan Calculator, Task List, Book Store with Local Storage, Getting Age and much more...